sjoerdvankreel/firefly-synth-2/static/Manual.md

 Phase wrap is the simple one: just unconditionally adds source to target, then wraps back into [0%..100%].<br/>
 F.e. add 80% source to 80% target, get 160%, scale back, get 60%.
 Obviously useful for phase-offset targets.

-All this stuff sounds like a bunch of technical mumbo-jumbo (and it is), so here's some examples:
+All this stuff sounds like a bunch of technical mumbo-jumbo (and it is), so here's some examples:<br/>
 Take a full-scale LFO as a source (0%..100%).<br/>
 Take gain as an unipolar target (0%..200%).<br/>
 Take balance as a bipolar target (-100%..100%).